The first time I noticed mullioned windows was at my neighbour’s house.

 Mullioned Windows and Window Muntins

-Today, mullions are mostly decorative but still provide support, while muntins may be true divided lights or simulated designs.
-Together, they shape styles from Gothic churches to Tudor and colonial houses
+Today, mullions are mostly decorative but still provide support.
+While muntins may be true divided lights.
+Together, they shape styles from Gothic churches to colonial houses.

 Key Differences Between Mullions and Muntins